abhimp/abhimp.github.io/_wpages/travel/2024/2024-03-FlowerFire.md

 {% include function_travelimg.html img="Banner-01.jpg" alt="The Majestic" %}

-It is trip to [Joychandi pahar][joychandi] while exploring the beauty of spring in the [Purulia][purulia].
+It is a trip to [Joychandi Pahar][joychandi] while exploring the beauty of spring in [Purulia][purulia].

-On the we start from the Durgapur station towards Koro Pahar.
-However, it turns out to be a small bump in the landscape and not much interesting.
-With a huge disappointment, we move towards Joychandi pahar.
-However, map told us that there is a small dam name [Gangdua Dam][gangduadam] (check photos for GPS location).
-It is really small dam.
-I am sure of the purpose.
-However, it is a nice place to walk sometime.
-Here goes some photos.
+On the way, we start from Durgapur station towards Koro Pahar.
+However, it turns out to be a small bump in the landscape and not very interesting.
+With huge disappointment, we move towards Joychandi Pahar.
+The map told us that there is a small dam named [Gangdua Dam][gangduadam] (check photos for GPS location).
+It is a really small dam.
+I am unsure of its purpose.
+However, it is a nice place for a walk.
+Here are some photos.

 {% include function_travelimg.html img="Gangdua-01.jpg" alt="The Gangdua Dam" %}
 {% include function_travelimg.html img="Gangdua-02.jpg" alt="The Gangdua Dam" %}
 {% include function_travelimg.html img="Gangdua-03.jpg" alt="The Gangdua Dam" %}

-After Gangdua we head for the Joychandi pahar without any further detour.
+After Gangdua, we head for Joychandi Pahar without any further detours.
 However, we did enjoy the Flower Fire throughout the journey.
 It was awesome.

 {% include function_travelimg.html img="FlowerFire-01.jpg" alt="FlowerFire" %}
 {% include function_travelimg.html img="FlowerFire-02.jpg" alt="FlowerFire" %}

-Finally we reached Joychandi pahar.
+Finally, we reached Joychandi Pahar.
 While there are three hills, we climbed only one and stayed there as long as we could.
 It was a very small trek.
-We could see landscape all around us with such a clarity.
+We could see the landscape all around us with such clarity.

 {% include function_travelimg.html img="Joychandi-01.jpg" alt="The Joychandi Pahar" %}
 {% include function_travelimg.html img="Joychandi-02.jpg" alt="The Joychandi Pahar" %}